raiden-network/spec/terminology.rst

    additional hash
    additional_hash
        Hash of additional data (in addition to a balance proof itself) used on the Raiden protocol (and potentially in the future also the application layer).
-Currently this is the hash of the offchain message that contains the balance proof.
+Currently this is the hash of the off-chain message that contains the balance proof.
 In the future, for example, some form of payment metadata can be hashed in.

    Payment Receipt
        TBD